A free half-day masterclass-style workshop with lunch provided.

 Tea / coffee from 9.30 for a 10am start.
 Finishing at 12.30 with lunch.

-This workshop is aimed at Chief Social Work Officers, Chief Integration Officers and other senior staff in the health and social care sectors with a designated senior leadership role in Scotland.
+This workshop is aimed at managers in the health and social care sectors with a leadership role in Scotland.

 This workshop, led by Dr Robert French, explores how to negotiate a way through the complexities of our managed world, in order to do some of the worthwhile things we feel passionate about.
 Under the relentless pressure for positivity and for productive work, how can we find a space to take the negative seriously?
 What happens if we give attention to lack, which is the root of desire?
 Exploring what the poet John Keats meant by the idea of ‘negative capability’, this workshop will present thinking about: